National Party leader Todd Muller's reshuffle rebuff of Simon Bridges

-National Party leader Todd Muller is set to unveil his new line-up today but Simon Bridges' fate is hanging after Muller rebuffed Bridges' request for the foreign affairs portfolio.
+National Party leader Todd Muller is set to unveil his new line-up today but Simon Bridges' fate is hanging after Muller rebuffed the former leader's request for the foreign affairs portfolio.

-Muller told the Herald he expected to set out the reshuffle of his caucus and his office today, and said that how people voted in the leadership election would not be a factor in his decision making.
+Muller told the Herald he expected to set out the reshuffle of his caucus and his office today, and said that how people voted in the leadership election would not be a factor in his decision-making.

-He also warned that National MPs did not have time "to brood" with an election four months away.
+He also warned that National MPs did not have time "to brood", with an election four months away.

 The Herald has learned that Bridges was originally offered the justice portfolio, but has rejected it and instead asked for foreign affairs.